rajatvd/WordGenerator/README.md

 To train your own model, make sure to have a `visdom` server running in the background at port `8097`.
 Just run `visdom` in a separate terminal before running the train script to start the server.

+To train the same model I used for generating the words in the post, run this command:

+`python train.py with trained_model/config.json`